EGI-Federation/documentation/content/en/users/datatransfer/api/_index.md

 ## RESTFul API

-The User RESTFul APIs can be used to submit transfers jobs ( collections of single transfers), monitor and cancel existing transfers.
+The User RESTFul APIs can be used to submit transfers jobs (collections of single transfers), monitor and cancel existing transfers.

-An overiview of the available API is at:
+An overview of the available API is at:

 https://fts3-docs.web.cern.ch/fts3-docs/fts-rest/docs/api.html

-Here we will provide some exaples usage using the Curl client.
+Here we will provide some examples usage using the Curl client.

 ### Checking how the server sees us